scott-mewett/collector/README.md

   resources: ["*"]
   verbs: [get, watch, list]
 ---
-# The cluster role binding allows the Service Account for collector in the real-theory-system namespace to read objects in any namespace.
+# The cluster role binding allows the Service Account for the collector in the real-theory-system namespace to read objects in any namespace.
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRoleBinding
 metadata: